EMOTIONAL SUPPORT FOR NEUROTYPICAL

-When the AS partner is the romantic phase, he/she can often turn a tremendous amount of focus on the neurotypical partner.
-This is what sets the stage for the future disappointment.
+When the AS partner is in the romantic phase, he/she can often turn a tremendous amount of focus on the neurotypical partner.
+This is what sets the stage for future disappointment.

 2. Make room to share how the story went bad

 Usually no-one wants to hear the details of the broken relationship for fear of feeling sad or bad mouthing the AS partner.
 You deserve to be heard and your pain to be witnessed.

 Psychiatrist Elisabeth Kübler-Ross was the first person to suggest that we go through five distinct stages of grief after the loss of a loved one: Denial, anger, bargaining, depression, and finally acceptance.
 The neurotypical partner needs loving support to gently work through all of her/his emotions.